snt-arg/dfl-toro/README.md

 ### Learning from a Demonstration <a id="learn"></a>

-To initiate the learning from demonstration process, use the following command:
+To initiate the LfD process, use the following command:

 ```bash
 roslaunch lfd_interface program_bundle.launch robot_group:=fr3